JenilKundaliya/Weather-App/README.md

 Enter any city name, and then Check For Weather for that city.

 -- On the Backend,
-Caching is done after getting response from the OpenWeatherMap service, So if a subsequent request comes for a cached city, then return Response from the Cached Data so for a particular city , the cached value will be it's response.
+--Caching is done after getting response from the OpenWeatherMap service --So if a subsequent request comes for a cached city, then return Response from the Cached Data --so for a particular city , the cached value will be it's response.
-The Caching Expiry will be 10 mins for now.
+--The Caching Expiry is 10 mins for now.